ddella/WebSocket/README.md

 RUN pip3 install --no-cache-dir -r requirements.txt
 ```

-3. Build the Docker image
+4. Build the Docker image

 Make sure you type the command as is.
 The `.` at the end of the command is important.
 ```command
 docker build -t websocket_server .
 ```

+If everything works as expected, you now have a new container called `websocket_server`.

+   % docker images
+   REPOSITORY               TAG       IMAGE ID       CREATED         SIZE
+   websocket_server         latest    23ad42770a82   1 minute ago    55.6MB

-4. Run WebSocket in Secure mode `wss://`
+5. Run a WebSocket server in Secure mode `wss://`

 This command starts the WebSocket server in secure mode `wss://`.
 It exposes TCP port `9443`.
 Make sure you have the Python script in the directory `server` as well as the certificate.
-The mounted directory is readonly, since I will also start a non-secure WebSocket server fron the same script.
+The mounted directory is readonly, since I will also start a non-secure WebSocket server from the same script.

 ```command
 docker run -it --rm --name wss --hostname wss --domainname example.com --ip 172.31.10.20 -p 9443:9443 --network frontend --mount type=bind,source="$(pwd)"/server,target=/usr/src/myapp,readonly -w /usr/src/myapp websocket_server python secure_ws.py 172.31.10.20 9443 websocket.pem
 ```

-5. Run WebSocket in non-secure mode `ws://`
+6. Run a WebSocket server in non-secure mode `ws://`

 This command starts the WebSocket server in non-secure mode `ws://`.
 It exposes TCP port `9080`.